OUR HINTS & TIPS FOR KERBSIDE RECYCLING

 RECYCLE ON YOUR DOORSTEP

-To get started, you’ll need some sturdy kerbside recycling bags and boxes to divide your waste into.
-If you haven’t already had them provided by your local council, it’s worth giving them a call as many local authorities will deliver them to you, free of charge.
+To start, you’ll need some sturdy kerbside recycling bags and boxes to divide your waste into.
+If you haven’t already had them from your local council, it’s worth giving them a call as many local authorities will deliver them to you, free of charge.
 And if you’re looking for a more attractive in-kitchen recycling bin, you’ll find there’s one in our range to fit every space.

 WHAT CAN I RECYCLE?